SpenceKonde/megaTinyCore/megaavr/bootloaders/optiboot_x/README.md

   * That doesnt count the additional 288 micronucleus bootloaders - 144 normal and 144 update binaries, which support just 8 parts!

 ## Used and unused working registers
 The register pressure in Optiboot_x is markedly lower than the already low register pressure in optiboot_dx - less than half of the working registers are in use, though most of the unused registers are less useful lower registers.
-An upper register would allow you to save 1 word for every time you'd otherwise need to load a value into a register with LDI after the first (unless that register must be used because of the ABI), whereas a lower register can only start saving flash from every time you can replace an LDI with a register holding a constant value after the *second* occurance (because you need to ldi -> mov it, and that - that is assuming you don't need to use immediate values on itS)
+An upper register would allow you to save 1 word for every time you'd otherwise need to load a value into a register with LDI after the first (unless that register must be used because of the ABI), whereas a lower register can only start saving flash from every time you can replace an LDI with a register holding a constant value after the *second* occurance (because you need to ldi -> mov it, and that - that is assuming you don't need to use immediate values on it).
 ```
   r0 - UNUSED
   r1